Hello! Thanks so much for taking the time to stop by while I share about myself.

 Description of Photo: Dominique is smiling.
 She has long curly hair.
 She is wearing glasses & an Italian amulet.
 The photo is shot in black & white.

-Dominique (she/her) is a disability advocate who created The Girl in The Pink Wheelchair.
+Dominique (she/her/hers/) is a disability advocate who created The Girl in The Pink Wheelchair.
 Her digital advocacy project has allowed women and young girls to unite, uplift one another, and find a connective solution through her platform.

 Dominique envisions a future where individuals of all ages with disabilities no longer experience barriers to access or ableism (discrimination against an individual with a disability).
 She believes this is possible by engaging and educating on advocacy.

 Dominique resides on the Lower Eastern Shore in Salisbury, Maryland.
 She is a Board member for Assistive Technology Loan Program Board of Directors of Maryland.
 She is also a Commissioner for the Maryland Commission on Disabilities.
 She is the Director of Accessibility and Inclusion for the Water’s Edge Museum.
 For the City of Salisbury, she serves as a Kindness Commissioner for Kind SBY.
-She serves on Salisbury’s Disability Advisory Committee, Salisbury’s Parks and Recreation Committee, Salisbury’s Arts and Entertainment District Board.
+For her beloved City, she serves on Salisbury’s Disability Advisory Committee, Salisbury’s Parks and Recreation Committee, Salisbury’s Arts and Entertainment District Board.
 When not involved with these projects, she’s the founder of Delmarva Crafters.

 What a gift to share myself, my life, and my words with you.
 Thank you.

 Photo ID: Dominique is a white Italian woman in a pink manual chair.
 She is wearing a pink hoodie, black leggings, black Vans, gray socks, and a hair wrap.
 Her hair is in a bun.
 Her arms are crossed, she is smiling at the camera.
 The background behind her says “Ocean, City MD”; it’s a mural

 Hi, there!
 I’m Dominique.
 Most people call me Dom.